 We only have control over our own inner lives.
 We can’t change what’s happening around us.
 We can’t even change what’s happening in our own lives most of the time.
 We could loose a job, our health, our money, a relationship.

 We can however, create peace in our small part of the Universe.
 Peace starts within.
 Wars and violence in our own ‘universe’ stop when we create peace in our own hearts.
 Peace ripples out.
 As the Heartmath Institute has found, our hearts (and the emotions going through them) has a profound influence on our own health and those around us.

-You may also have you heard Ghandi’s words: “BE the change you want to see in the world”.
+You may have heard Gandhi’s words: “BE the change you want to see in the world”.

-How can I create peace in my own life and stop wars and violence?
+How can I create peace in my own life?

 “The Personal Peace Procedure is not just a way to “feel a little more peaceful.”
 Properly understood, this technique should be the healing centerpiece for every person on earth.
 Every physician, therapist, spiritual counselor and personal performance coach in the world should be using it as a leading tool for helping others (and themselves).

 In essence, the Personal Peace Procedure involves making a list of every bothersome SPECIFIC EVENT in one’s life and systematically EFT’ing their impacts out of existence.
 By diligently doing this we can pull out every negative tree from our emotional forests and thus eliminate major causes of our emotional and physical ailments.
 This, of course, propels each individual toward personal peace which, in turn, contributes mightily toward world peace.

 Most of our emotional and physical problems are caused (or contributed to) by our unresolved specific events, the vast majority of which can be easily handled by EFT.”
 (Gary Craig, creator of EFT)

 If you’re a more visual person, go to the video here and come back for the finer points.